ConvincibleMedia/ConvincibleMedia/source/_services/design.md

 - item_type: block_heading_large
   text: Graphics and text are just ink.
 - item_type: block_heading_large
-  text: We use design to print ideas.
+  text: We use design to print ideas and emotions.
 intro:
 - item_type: block_body_lead
   paragraphs: 'Once you print it, you can''t change it.
-So we don''t waste any paper.
+So we don''t waste your paper.
     Our design work is focused on just one thing: getting across the concepts, messages and emotions that you intend.'
 - item_type: block_body_text